 Why is the 30 year loan better than the 15?

-As you can see from the numbers presented above, if you had taken a 15 year mortgage, you’d have $459 less in your cash flow each month, or more $5,500 each year.
+As you can see from the numbers presented above, if you had taken a 15 year mortgage, you’d have $475 less in your cash flow each month, or $5,700 each year.
 That’s money that will be effectively removed from your monthly and annual cash flow.

 Let’s say you lose your job; right up there with looking for a new one as your new mission in life will be lowering your living expenses.
 Now we all know that short of selling your home, there’s no way to lower your mortgage payment when you’re unemployed.
 By the time you’ve lost your job, it will already be too late to do anything about your house payment.

-A mortgage is long-term debt, and what ever terms you set up when you took it will be the ones you’ll have to deal with in the middle of a crisis.
-Though the standard financial advice is usually to do what will be the best thing in the long run, there may be no long run if immediate problems aren’t successfully dealt with.
+A mortgage is long-term debt, and whatever terms you set up when you took it will be the ones you’ll have to deal with in the middle of a crisis.
+Though the standard financial advice is usually to do what will be the best thing in the long run, there may be no long run if immediate problems can’t be successfully dealt with.

 This is just my personal thinking, but if you work in an occupation or industry that is prone to layoffs or is experiencing a contraction, you should stay with a 30 year loan.
-That course is even more advisable if your compensation fluctuates.
-But increasingly this applies to nearly all occupations and industries—the ones that once were stable aren’t any more.
+That of course is even more advisable if your compensation fluctuates.
+But increasingly this applies to nearly all occupations and industries – the ones that once were stable aren’t any more.

 One of the overlooked issues of a 15 year loan is that it transfers cash into the home at the expense of other financial pursuits.
 Once money is paid into a mortgage, there are only two ways to get it out if needed: sell the home or borrow against it.
 Assuming that you have no intention of selling, borrowing will defeat the entire purpose of the 15 year loan.